 We are subject to availability and cost of financing to successfully execute on our business strategy and generate attractive risk-adjusted returns to our stockholders.
-The majority of our financing is in the form of repurchase agreements or other types of credit facilities provided to us by our lender counterparties.
+Much of our financing is in the form of repurchase agreements or other types of credit facilities provided to us by our lender counterparties.
 We mitigate this counterparty risk by seeking to diversify our lending partners, focusing on establishing borrowing relationships with strong counterparties and continuously monitoring them through a thoughtful approach to counterparty risk oversight.
-Additionally, as part of our broader risk management strategy, and to the extent available in the market, we intend to finance our business through other means which may include, but not be limited to, securitizations, note sales and issuance of unsecured debt and equity instruments.
-We will continue to actively explore these additional types of funding facilities in order to further diversify our financing sources.
+Additionally, as part of our broader risk management strategy, and to the extent available in the market, we finance our business through other means which may include, but not be limited to, securitizations, note sales and issuance of unsecured debt and equity instruments.
+We will continue to actively explore additional types of funding facilities in order to further diversify our financing sources.

-In the second quarter of 2018, we financed a pool of our commercial real estate loans through a collateralized loan obligation, or CLO, retaining the subordinate securities in our investment portfolio.
-The securitization was accounted for as a financing with the non-retained securitized debt obligations recognized on our balance sheet.
-The net proceeds from the securitized debt obligations were used to repay a portion of the outstanding balances of our repurchase facilities, to re-invest in our target assets and for other general corporate purposes.
+We finance pools of our commercial real estate loans through collateralized loan obligations, or CLOs, retaining the subordinate securities in our investment portfolio.
+Our CLOs are accounted for as financings with the non-retained securitized debt obligations recognized on our balance sheet.